astrophysics108/website-rally/README.md

 # Rally - make a shared website!

-This is a community driven website where everyone can add they're own contribution to the website!
+This is a community driven website where everyone can add their own contribution to the website!

-We are using (insert framework when decided) as our framework.
+We are using vanilla TS that is built with Vite!

-The website is hosted at (domain name here when it is purchased)
+The website is hosted at (domain name here when it is purchased) using GitHub pages!

 # Contributing!!!